 There are five photocopiers in the library.
-Two are located in the Learning Commons, one is in the Periodicals Reading Room, one is outside of the second floor conference room, and one is outside of the third floor computer lab.
+Two are located in the Learning Commons, one is in the Periodicals Reading Room, one is outside of the second-floor conference room, and one is outside of the third-floor computer lab.

-Creek Bucks are preferred for printing and photocopying.
-If you have any problems with the copiers, please ask for assistance at the Circulation Desk.
+CreekBucks are preferred for printing and photocopying.
+If you have any problems with the copiers, please ask for assistance at the Library Services Desk.
 Grayscale photocopies cost \$0.05 per page (each side); color photocopies cost \$0.15 per page (each side).
-Faculty may charge copies to his/her department; to do so, please fill out the short form at the Circulation Desk.
-If you send a student to make copies, please send them to the library with a signed authorization note.
+If you send a student to make copies to be charged to your department, send the student with a signed authorization note that includes the budget code to be charged.

 A microform reader/printer is located in Wiggins Basement.
 The microforms collection includes back issues of certain academic journals and newspapers.
-Please see the Head of Access Services, Marie Berry, for assistance.
+Please see Access Services Librarian Marie Berry for assistance.